yacekmm/SpeakerAssistant/chats/cursor.md

 3. Add more features to the frontend?
 4. Or focus on a different aspect of the project?

 Please let me know which direction you'd like to proceed with, and I'll help you implement the next steps.

+## Testing Implementation

+Following the testing patterns from the Tickets repository, I've implemented:

+1. Backend Tests:
+   - Audio processor tests with pytest
+   - FastAPI endpoint tests with TestClient
+   - WebSocket connection tests
+   - Following given/when/then pattern
+   - Minimal mocking, focusing on real behavior

+2. Frontend Tests:
+   - React component tests with Jest and Testing Library
+   - Async component testing
+   - Mocked API and WebSocket responses
+   - UI element presence verification

+3. CI Setup:
+   - GitHub Actions workflow for both backend and frontend
+   - Python and Node.js test environments
+   - Coverage reporting with Codecov
+   - Automatic test runs on push and PR

+4. Test Dependencies:
+   - Added pytest, pytest-asyncio, pytest-cov
+   - Added httpx for FastAPI testing
+   - Updated package.json with test scripts

+The tests focus on functionality and integration rather than implementation details, avoiding unnecessary mocking and following the patterns from the Tickets repository.